gristlabs/grist-help/help/en/docs/FAQ.md

 It is not possible to change the email associated with your Grist account.
 However, it it possible to transfer ownership of documents and team sites between two Grist email accounts that you own.
 This would effectively change your Grist email.
 [Learn how](FAQ.md#how-to-manage-ownership-of-my-team-site).

 It is possible to manage multiple accounts in Grist.
-To add another account, open the [user menu](glossary.md#user-menu) by clicking on the profile icon in the top-right of Grist, then click on “Add Account.”
+To add another account, open the [user menu](glossary.md#user-menu) by clicking on the profile icon in the top-right of Grist, then click on 'Add Account'.

 You can now easily switch between all your accounts, and all your teams, from the user menu.